Appalachian State University

 About

-Plans are underway to increase capacity of the Child Development Center (CDC), which serves the university’s faculty, staff and students.
+This project increased capacity of the Child Development Center (CDC), which serves the university’s faculty, staff and students.

-Chancellor Sheri Everts said the university recognizes the importance of child care in recruiting and retaining highly qualified faculty, staff and students, and for allowing students to continue their education as they raise and expand their families.
+The university recognizes the importance of child care in recruiting and retaining highly qualified faculty, staff and students, and for allowing students to continue their education as they raise and expand their families.
 The center’s operations are funded by sliding scale fees based on the income of the parents and families of the children.

 Child Development Center construction